winglang/wing/docs/02-getting-started/01-index.md

 We want this guide to be really fun, easy to read and to offer exactly the *right* amount of depth into the concepts and ideas behind Wing, so it's not too confusing or overwhelming.
-Naturally, it will take us some time to make this an awesome experience, and we would love you feedback and help! :pray:
+Naturally, it will take us some time to make this an awesome experience, and we would love your feedback and help! :pray:

 New experiences are always better with friends and support, [join](https://t.winglang.io/slack) the **Wing Community Slack** and jump right into the [#getting-started](https://winglang.slack.com/archives/C04BBDQUWQP)